nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing existing macro data

 Existing macro data is saved at a JSON file `[JAR file location]/.vimification/macromap.json`.
-Users can edit this file directly to manages the macros that can be used in the application.
+Users can edit this file directly to manage the macros that can be used in the application.

 <div markdown="span" class="alert alert-warning">